hitchdev/examples/README.md

-This project contains complete examples for how [HitchStory](https://hitchdev.com/hitchstory) can be used to testing and living documentation framework:
+This project contains complete examples for how [HitchStory](https://hitchdev.com/hitchstory) can be used as a testing and living documentation framework:

 - [X] REST API (restapi)
 - [X] Website (with playwright) (website)